BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-p1.md

       - type: FeaturedItem
         title: Small housing
         text: >
-          With it's thin design, you will forget that you have PowerBank in your hand.
+          With it's small housing, you will forget that you have PowerBank in your hand.
         featuredImage:
           type: ImageBlock
           url: /images/focused.svg